 LTIP Awards.
-The third restricted stock unit awards granted to Mr. Paul Marciano and Mr. Herrero will be eligible to vest based on the Company's revenue and operating income levels for fiscal 2019 (the "2017 LTIP Awards").
-Each of Mr. Paul Marciano's and Mr. Herrero's 2017 LTIP Award consists of 54,495 restricted stock units at the "target" level of performance.
-Between zero and 200% of the target number of restricted stock units subject to each award will vest based on the Company's performance in fiscal 2019, with each award being weighted 50% for revenue and 50% for operating income (in either case, as determined in accordance with

-GAAP and reflected in the Company's financial reports, in each case excluding the impact of certain specified legal, restructuring, acquisition, disposition, accounting and currency related items), as follows:
+The third restricted stock unit awards granted to Mr. Paul Marciano and Mr. Herrero will be eligible to vest based on the Company's revenue (excluding the Americas Retail segment) and earnings from operations for fiscal 2020 (the "2018 LTIP Awards").
+Each of Mr. Paul Marciano's and Mr. Herrero's 2018 LTIP Award consists of 89,606 restricted stock units at the "target" level of performance.
+Between zero and 200% of the target number of restricted stock units subject to each award will vest based on the Company's performance in fiscal 2020 measured against pre-established goals, with each award being weighted 25% for revenue (excluding the Americas Retail segment) performance and 75% for earnings from operations performance (in either case, as determined in accordance with GAAP and reflected in the Company's financial reports, in each case excluding the impact of certain specified legal, restructuring, store impairment, acquisition, disposition, accounting and currency related items).
+The portion of each award that is credited to the executive based on the Company's performance in 2020 will be eligible to vest as of the last day of the performance period.